PATRIC3/p3_docs/docroot/user_guides/services/taxonomic_classification_service.md

 The Taxonomic Classification Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
 To reivThese include

- * **TaxonomicReport.html** - A web-browser-viewable report that summarizes the results of the service including
+ * **TaxonomicReport.html** - A web-browser-friendly report that summarizes the results of the service (see description and image below)
-   * Input Data - read files used
-   * Results - a table of the top taxonomic hits
-   * Link to interactive chart showing the taxonomic classification distribution
  * **chart.html** - Link to [Krona](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3190407/)-based interactive chart showing the taxonomic classification distribution (see image below)
  * **classified_1.fastq.gz** - reads that were classified by Kraken 2 *(only if Save Classified Sequences option is chosen)*
  * **classified_2.fastq.gz** - reads that were classified by Kraken 2 *(only if Save Classified Sequences option is chosen)*